Appalachian Trail Backpacking Workshop & Trip

-This same trip is also offered one week later earlier on June 6 - 10, 2018.
+This same trip is also offered one week later on June 5 - 9, 2019.

 This is a great hike for intermediate backpackers wishing to increase their distance as well as number of days in the backcountry.
 This trip is designed for those who wish to go backpacking on the trail with experienced guides and those who wish to learn more about Appalachian Trail hiking.
 The night before our trip will be spent at Mountain Harbour Hostel and B&B in Roan Mountain, Tennessee,an Appalachian Trail hiker's favorite.

 Our Backpacking Workshop and Overnight Trip or equivalent.
 Participants must be in good physical condition and able to handle strenuous activity for a sustained period of time.
 Please check with your doctor if unsure.

 are one of the most beautiful places on the southern Appalachian Trail